cbeck88/krakenrs/README.md

 an async runtime or not, and not make lots of calls to the REST API.

-If you are using an async runtime like tokio, you can avoid blocking the executor by wrapping sequences of calls to the REST API with `task::block_in_place` or similar, or just do all of it on a blocking thread.
+If you are using an async runtime like tokio, you can avoid blocking the executor by wrapping sequences of calls to the REST API with `task::spawn_blocking` or similar, or just do all of your work with `krakenrs` on a blocking thread and use channels etc. to pass data around.

 Examples
 --------